samuelstevens/dinov3/README.md

 # DINOv3

+> Copy-paste the dinov3_pt.py or dinov_jax.py file to YOURPROJECT/dinov3.py and hack as necessary.

 DINOv3 seems to be a great model.

 You can download the models if you share your contact info with Meta.